jiasenlu/vilbert_beta/README.md

 Code and pre-trained models for **ViLBERT: Pretraining Task-Agnostic VisiolinguisticRepresentations for Vision-and-Language Tasks**.

-*Note: This is beta release which *
+*Note: This code base is still in beta release.*

 ## Repository Setup